 Talking with a fertility expert will help you understand your chances of success with IVF.
-Also, there are financial considerations.
+Infertility treatment takes time, and it can have high costs.
 Some IVF treatments are expensive and may not be covered by insurance.

 What is egg freezing?